 Tips for Estate Planning

 - Consider talking to a financial advisor about long-term care and what that might mean for Medicaid planning If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool makes it easy to connect with professional advisors in your local area.
-You can get your personalized advisor recommendations in minutes just by answering a few simple questions.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Purchasing a long-term care insurance policy can be another solution when planning how to pay for nursing home care.
+- Buying a long-term care insurance policy can be another solution when planning how to pay for nursing home care.
 This type of insurance policy can pay out benefits to cover long-term care.
 Some long-term care policies also include a life insurance component.
-This affords double protection since if you don’t need the long-term care coverage your loved ones could receive a death benefit when you pass away.
-Long-term care coverage tends to be cheaper the younger and healthier you are when you purchase it, which is something to keep in mind as you shop around for policies.

 Photo credit: ©iStock.com/Georgijevic, ©iStock.com/Iryna Drozd, ©iStock.com/carolo7